Advisory Planning Commission

 BOVs considers variances to local trust committee bylaw regulations when the variance is minor and the regulation causes undue hardship (as determined by the BOV).
 BOVs also have some special powers, such as issuing orders to permit development where it may be prohibited as an expansion of a legal non-conforming use.

-We advertise opportunities for serving on the BOV on this website and in local papers when they become available.
+We advertise opportunities for serving on the BOV on Expressions of Interest, and in local papers when they become available.
 Members serve without pay.